-For shippers, this means that lead time is more important than ever when moving dry van freight.
-As dry vans are booked out days in advance, the more warning you can give your transportation provider the better.
+For shippers, all of this demand means that lead time is more important than ever when moving dry van freight.
+As dry vans are booked into the future, the more notice you can give your transportation provider, the better.

-That said, a lead time of 24 to 72 hours should be enough time for your partner to slip your freight onto the busy August business calendars of area truckers.
+That said, a lead time of 24 to 72 hours should be enough time for your partner to slip your freight onto the busy August business calendars of area carriers.

 What Impacts Reefer Capacity in August?

 Reefer freight is always moving.

 Demand to move products like pharmaceuticals and chemical materials isn’t really influenced as the months of the year change.
 This leaves reefer drivers with a steady stream of business year-round.

 That said, transporting perishable, time-sensitive commodities like produce from the fields to grocery shelves in August. . .now there’s something to write home about.